 11 November - 30 May 2015

-This major exhibition by Redbridge Museum will uncover some of
+This major exhibition by Redbridge Museum uncover some of the

-this exhibition will explore how the war affected local life, the
+exhibition explores how the war affected local life, the

 international nature of the conflict and the family histories of

 today's Redbridge residents.
-This display is set to features a
+This display features a wealth of

-wealth of historic objects, photographs and personal items, many on
+historic objects, photographs and personal items, many on display

 Kelvin Hughes - Land, Sea